List of Looney Tunes and Merrie Melodies characters: Blacque Jacque Shellacque

-Blacque Jacque Shellacque is a fictional cartoon character in the Looney Tunes cartoons.
+Blacque Jacque Shellacque is a fictional cartoon character in the Looney Tunes and Merrie Melodies series cartoons.
 He was created by Robert McKimson and Tedd Pierce, and first appeared in the 1959 Merrie Melodies short Bonanza Bunny set in the Klondike of 1896.
 Maurice LaMarche voiced the character from 2011 to 2014 in The Looney Tunes Show.
 The character was the inspiration for a specific version of five card draw poker mixed with blackjack named "Blacque Jacque Shellacque" in which the pot is divided between the winning poker hand and the winning blackjack hand.
 If everyone loses in blackjack, the winning poker hand takes all.

 While similar in many ways to Yosemite Sam—both are short in stature and temper—Blacque Jacque possesses his own unique characteristics, not the least of which is his comically thick French Canadian accent, performed by Mel Blanc.
 Also, like Yosemite Sam and many other villains, Blacque Jacque Shellacque does not have a high level of intelligence, preferring to use force instead of strategy to fight Bugs.
 His usual swear word is Sacrebleu; and he is often portrayed as a thief.

 Bunny and Claude

-Bunny and Claude are two fictional cartoon characters in the Looney Tunes series by Warner Bros.
+Bunny and Claude are two fictional cartoon characters in the Looney Tunes and Merrie Melodies series by Warner Bros.
 Cartoons which debuted in 1968.
 They are based on the real-life Bonnie and Clyde and the then-recent film about the pair's life that had been released by Warner Bros.
+Pictures.

 They are depicted as a romantically involved pair of well-dressed rabbits who pull off carrot heists, and their catchphrase is "We rob carrot patches", based on the film Bonnie and Clyde's "We rob banks".
 Bunny was voiced by Pat Woodell and Claude was voiced by veteran Looney Tunes voice actor Mel Blanc.
 They both speak with pronounced Southern accents.
 Bunny and Claude are pursued by a stereotypical Southern sheriff (also voiced by Blanc in a fashion similar to his other characters, Foghorn Leghorn and Yosemite Sam).

 They appeared in two cartoons produced by Warner Bros.-Seven Arts Animation, Bunny and Claude (We Rob Carrot Patches), released in 1968, and The Great Carrot Train Robbery, released in 1969.
 Both films were directed by Robert McKimson, and were his first two cartoons he directed in his comeback to Termite Terrace.

 A picture of Bunny and Claude is shown in the first Tiny Toons Looniversity special "Spring Beak", in which they are revealed to be Buster and Babs Bunny's aunt and uncle.